 The Room Before the Menu

 Villa Léandre is an unusual address for a Paris restaurant.
 The lane is short, residential, and largely unknown to visitors who spend their Montmartre hours between the Sacré-Cœur steps and the Abbesses carousel.
 It reads more like a private street than a dining destination, which is precisely the condition that makes a certain kind of Parisian regular feel at home.
-Arriving at Marcelle, you are already somewhere that feels earned rather than found through a guidebook listing.
+Arriving at Marcelle, you are already somewhere that feels considered rather than found through a guidebook listing.

 In a city where the restaurant cultures of the 1st, 6th, and 8th arrondissements dominate international conversation, and where three-star addresses such as L'Ambroisie or Le Cinq set the formal benchmark, the 18th operates on a different economy of attention.
 Montmartre has always had a parallel dining life, one organised around proximity and habit rather than occasion and reservation strategy.
 Marcelle sits inside that tradition.